rocky-linux/documentation/docs/guides/contribute/style_guide.md

     * Say what you mean in as few words as possible.
     * Identify and avoid unnecessarily technical terms.
 Consider that your audience is mostly people who have some familiarity with the subject matter, but may not be subject-matter experts.
     * Exceptions to plain language:
-        * For documentation addressed to newcomers or beginners, or for writing content such as a blog post, a more conversational style is appropriate.
+        * A more conversational style is appropriate for documentation addressed to newcomers or beginners or for writing content like blog posts.
-        * For documentation addressed to advanced users or API (Application Programming Interface) documentation, a more formal or terse wording style is appropriate.
+        * A more formal or terse wording style is appropriate for documentation addressed to advanced users or API (Application Programming Interface) documentation.
 * **Inclusive language.**
     * Language use evolves over time.
 Certain words have evolved to carry negative connotations so documentation should be rewritten to use new words.
         * *Master/slave* becomes *primary/secondary* or an agreed upon organizational standard.